 - Repeat your situps with this same attention to quality until you hit fatigue.

-Cardiovascular exercise, with all of its stress reducing and heart strengthening benefits, is the secret sauce for shedding stubborn excess weight from around your midsection.
-For targeting belly fat, cardio is 100% about quality over quantity.
+Cardiovascular exercise, with all of its stress reducing and heart strengthening benefits, is part of the secret sauce for shedding stubborn excess weight from around your midsection.
+Although you cannot specifically target belly fat, cardio training can help change your body composition all over.
+But, you don't need to spend hours at the gym, cardio is 100% about quality over quantity.
 In fact, sprinting is one of the most effective abdominal exercises because your core engages at full effort to stabilize your body during a sprint.
-If you have never tried intervals before, but have no limitations to prevent you from running, try a simple interval program of alternating between moderately paced and intense bursts for 20 minutes daily.
-A beginning interval program could look like this:
+If you have never tried intervals before, and you are feeling up to it, try a simple interval program of alternating between moderately paced jogging and intense bursts for 20 minutes.
+A beginner interval program could look like this:

 - Minutes 0-4: Moderate pace to warm up

 - Minute 5-6: Run (your quickest pace)

 - Minute 7-8: Walk

 - Minute 9-10: Run (your quickest pace)

 - Minutes 18-20: Recovery walk

 And there you go!
 Follow these healthy-eating guidelines, perform plank and sit-up three to four times a week and try the daily cardio interval training.